-- A review of five additional MEA-funded programs in Atlanta, Chicago, Detroit, Houston and Seattle
+- A review of five additional MEA-funded programs in Atlanta, Chicago, Detroit, Houston and Seattle; and

 The research and planning, and with continued support of the Tremaine Foundation, resulted in Make.Art.Work., a career-development program for visual artists based on curricula developed by Springboard for the Arts and the New England Foundation for the Arts (Boston, MA).
-Based on feedback from research, eight specific topics of interest were identified and will be offered as independent workshops.
-These workshops will be offerred in three regions of the state (Fairfield County, New Haven, and Greater Hartford), outside of business hours to accommodate artists that hold jobs outside of their artmaking.
+Based on feedback from research, eight specific topics of interest were identified and offered as independent workshops in our First Season.
+In our Second Season (Oct 2013-June 2014), these workshops will again be offerred in three regions of the state (Fairfield County, New Haven, and Greater Hartford), outside of business hours to accommodate artists that hold jobs outside of their artmaking.
 Workshops are designed for mid-career artists that are actively selling or exhibiting work.

 For more information, view the Make.Art.Work.
 Program Overview.